 The Association for Clinical Oncology (ASCO) is extremely concerned about the findings in this report, especially the details related to patients with cancer.
 Eight cases featured in the report were related to cancer care, six of which were denied based on incorrect determinations, clerical errors, incorrect data review, etc. Specific examples include:

 - An 81-year-old patient with cancer of the lining of the uterus was denied a CT scan of the chest, abdomen, and pelvis.
-The decision was reversed after provider appeal.
+The decision was reversed upon provider appeal.